 Michigan farms and tree lots offer an array of great Christmas tree choices.

-Michigan ranks third in the country in the number of Christmas trees harvested each year.
-Our climate and soils allow Michigan growers to produce a wider variety of trees than almost any other state.
-So whether you look for a pre-cut tree at a local tree lot or bundle up the family for the choose-and-cut experience, you will find a wide variety of tree types that offer something for everyone.
+Michigan farms and tree lots offer an array of great Christmas tree choices.
+Whether you look for a pre-cut tree at a local tree lot or bundle up the family for the choose-and-cut experience, you will find a wide variety of tree types that offer something for everyone.

 To help you pick the perfect tree, Michigan State University Extension has developed a description of the main types of trees grown in Michigan:

 - Black hills spruce

 - White pine

 - Concolor fir

 - Korean fir

 These Christmas tree species can be found at nearly every choose-and-cut farm or tree lot.